 We are currently improving our colleague mandatory training and planning to strengthen knowledge through these activities.

-This is the fifth year of reporting on modern slavery from the Civica Group.
-We continue to ensure that the working conditions for all of our employees exceed statutory requirements in all of the countries that we operate in, and we conduct regular reviews against market standards.
-With over 5,000 employees across the globe, we continue to be an employer of choice across all our regions.
+Across the Civica Group, we continue to ensure that the working conditions for all our employees exceed statutory requirements in all the markets we operate in, and we conduct regular reviews against market standards.
+With over 5,800 employees across the globe, we continue to be an employer of choice across all our regions.

-We also continue to review our Group policies and practices around diversity and inclusivity (D&I) and are listed as a Financial Times Diversity leader in 2021 for the second year running.
-We have taken further steps to improve D&I, raising awareness of the challenges people may face while ensuring we foster a culture of inclusivity and belonging.
-We include D&I modules on all leadership programmes and we rolled out a D&I awareness webinar with great attendance and feedback across the Group.
+We also continue to review our Group policies and practices around diversity and inclusion (D&I) and were listed as a Financial Times Diversity leader in 2022 for the third year running.
+We have taken further steps to improve D&I through launching a series of affinity groups, ranging from women’s and race and ethnicity groups to LGBTQIA+ and early career starters.
+We include D&I modules on all leadership programmes and held roundtable sessions on the menopause and to celebrate Black History Month and International Women’s Day.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Civica’s slavery and human trafficking statement for the financial year ended 30.09.2021.